anetacamo/sydhaven/pages/posts/social-juicestice.md

 ---
 type: space
-title: Use Studio
+title: Social Juistice
-color: salmon
+color: yellow
-tags: [graphic design, bussiness]
+tags: [community, quueer, event makers]
-image: coffee.png
+image: stars.png
-address: Jaegergaardsgade 146
+address: Jaegergaardsgade 152
 text: Each one teach one is a series of workshops by people of all sorts of skills.
 Hold in Frontloberne.
 Check website for the upcoming events.
-opening: 8-16
-housed: frontloberne
 ---